-As an example, RBC Wealth Management brokers (an affiliate of Royal Bank of Canada) have referred and continue to refer investment management clients to Guild.
+As an example, RBC Wealth Management brokers have referred investment management clients to Guild.
 Guild may allocate a portion of the brokerage commissions paid by such referred accounts to RBC Wealth Management, provided that RBC Wealth Management's trading meets Guild's execution criteria and can offer substantially the same significant brokerage discounts that are offered by other brokers Guild utilizes.
 In this regard, Guild recognizes its fiduciary obligation to its clients to engage in trading and investment activities in the clients' best interests.